jasha4fun/Notification_for_Shoppinglist/README.md

 # Notification_for_Shoppinglist
 Added Notifications for my ShoppingList application from SMB on my University(PJATK).
-This is notifications for my application ShoppingList.
+This is notification for my application ShoppingList.